Shed Felt Buying Guide

 Will The Holes Made By The Nails Let Rain In?

-The question is often asked that if the holes made when nailing shed felt into place will compromise it by allowing rainwater or snowmelt to leak in.
+It is often asked if the holes made when nailing the shed felt into place will compromise it by allowing rainwater or snowmelt to leak in.
 This concern is understandable, but it is not something you need to worry about.

 The bitumen used to manufacture shed felt will seal around the nails after it has been installed.
 This quality of the bitumen means you do not need to worry about water leaks around the nails.
 However, this does not mean you can use an abundance of nails.
 Too many nails can impede the ability of the bitumen to seal properly, which will make it possible for water to leak into your shed.